Interior Refresh: Dye & Paint

 What I’m going for is a clean stock look with a few tasteful upgrades and mods, but no color, keeping the interior neutral will match whatever color I choose to paint the car in the future.
 I started by completely stripping everything except the dash.
 I used Duplicolor Vinyl & Fabric Coating in flat black because it works and is easily obtainable from most local automotive stores.

-I have since started using SEM automotive paints because of the quality and durability.
+I have since started using SEM automotive paints because of its quality and durability.
 SEM also can mix custom colors for your interior if you can not find the color you need over the counter.
 I have also created a kit/list of the products that I have purchased and will be using in upcoming video tutorials for the youtube channel.
 You can find everything you need to restore the exterior trim at the following link: https://amzn.to/2WvW8t1 and the interior trim products here: https://amzn.to/2FYjgeH

-Because of the blog edit, I’m keeping the previous video showcasing the product I originally used on most of the interior as well as the SEM products video. both are dated nut still relevant to the use of the products featured.
+Because of the blog edit, I’m keeping the previous video showcasing the product I originally used on most of the interior as well as the SEM products video. both are dated but still relevant to the use of the products featured.

 Painting The Carpet?